AP: Almost Half of U.S. Public Colleges Don’t Track Suicide

 “No school wants to be known as a school with multiple suicides.
 It’s not good for business,” says Nance Roy, chief clinical officer for the Jed Foundation, a non-profit suicide prevention group for teens and young adults.

-Data from the Centers for Disease Control and Prevention shows 13 per 100,000 Americans commit suicide and 12.5 of them are ages 15 to 24.
+Data from the Centers for Disease Control and Prevention shows 13 per 100,000 Americans commit suicide.
+That number drops slightly to 12.5 for people ages 15 to 24.

 Of the 27 schools that consistently tracked student suicides from 2007 to 2016, an overall suicide rate of 4 per 100,000 was reported.
 However, the schools’ rates ranged from 0.27 to 8, leading the Associated Press to decide not to publish figures for specific universities.